TheRealCodeGeek/ExtraUtilities/README.md

   <li>At the top of the file, use the following command: <code>import eu</code></li>
 </ol>

-And there you go!
-You succesfully imported the module into your Python file!
+<p>And there you go!
+You succesfully imported the module into your Python file!</p>
 ----------------------------------------------------------------------------------------------------------
 # A list of commands:
 <code>eu.clear()</code> This command doesn't take any parameters.
 It clears out the whole area.